redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 To create a stream, start by selecting the key type (stream).
 You cannot set time to live (TTL) because it cannot be put on a message in a stream; it can only be done on a Redis key.
 Name the stream _mystream_.
 Then, set the *Entry ID* to `*` to default to timestamp.
-If this were a supermarket queue, for example, you would set it to a different number.
+If you have your own ID generation strategy, enter the next ID from your sequence.
+Remember that the ID must be higher than the ID of any other entry in the stream.

-In this example, we want to track the entries by time.
-Then, enter fields and values using + to add more than one (for example, name: Simon; location: England).
+Then, enter fields and values using + to add more than one (for example, name and location).
 Now you have a stream that appears in the **Streams** view and you can continue adding fields and values to it.

 RedisInsight runs read commands for you so you can see the stream entries in the **Streams** view.